10 Types of Painting That Define Indian Artistry: A Comprehensive Guide

 Pichhwai

-Pichhwai is a type of painting that originated as decorative wall hangings which were placed behind the main deity in Krishna temples of Nathdwara, India.
+Pichhwai is a type of painting that originated as decorative wall hangings placed behind the main deity in Krishna temples of Nathdwara, India.
 These intricately crafted pieces depict stories associated with Lord Krishna.
-Over time, as commercialization took hold, secular themes began to find their way into Pichwai paintings.
-These colourful and detailed artworks are adorned with concealed symbolism within their artistic motifs.
+Over time, as commercialization took hold, secular themes began to find their way into Pichhwai paintings.
+These colourful and detailed artworks are adorned with concealed symbolism within their artistic motifs, making them a unique addition to any beautiful Indian paintings collection.

 Conclusion